 |Prickly Pear Island, 4.9 mi.
 Northeast of Central St. Johns||Prickly Pear Island|

-Check this table for details on the opportunity to take a boat ride that includes snorkeling.
+Information about the opportunity to take a boat ride that includes snorkeling are displayed here:

 |Treasure Island Cruises||Boating and Day-Sailing Provider||(268) 461-8675||Downtown St. John's||Antigua|